Terasology/TutorialWorldGeneration/docs/advanced/zones.md

 ### Preview layers

-Zones can also have preview layers added to them, and the top level zones (those added directly to the `WorldBuidler`) will show up on the world preview screen as a drop-down list to choose which to preview.
+Zones can also have preview layers added to them, and the top level zones (those added directly to the `WorldBuilder`) will show up on the world preview screen as a drop-down list to choose which to preview.

 The preview layers are the same `FacetLayer`s that the world preview uses, and they are added to a zone with the `addPreviewLayer` method.